10 Ways to Avoid Credit Card Debt

 Avoid Unnecessary Balance Transfers

-If you want to avoid credit card debt, pay off your credit card balance every month.
-That way, you’ll never carry a balance and completely eliminate the risk of getting into credit card debt.
+Paying your entire balance each month is the best way to avoid credit card debt.
+Starting with a zero balance each month completely eliminates the risk of getting into credit card debt.
 You never have to worry about whether you can meet the minimum payment because your credit card has already been paid in full.
-Of course, this means you can only spend as much as you can afford to pay off in a single month.
+To pull this off, you have to be disciplined and only spend as much as you can afford to pay off in a single month.

 Know the Signs of Credit Card Debt